 Maintain a Healthy Diet

 One way to make sure that you are eating balanced meals is to make a meal plan for the week before you go out shopping for groceries.
 You may not get everything on your list at this time but you’re sure to be able to find suitable alternatives.
-The truth is, we often make the mistake of overthinking it when it comes to eating healthy.
+The truth is, we often make the mistake of overthinking when it comes to eating healthily.
 Check out these 12 Foods that are both delicious and healthy.
 Make sure you get enough of these foods and you’ll be on your way to losing weight without going on a disastrous yo-yo diet.

 And yes, it’s okay to pick up a few treats.
-Indulging every now and then is good for the soul, and it won’t derail your diet.
+Indulging now and then is good for the soul, and it won’t derail your diet.

-Look For Ways to Stay Active
+Look For Ways to Stay Active During Covid

 Even if you are working from home, make time to get off your computer and schedule some exercise during the day.
 As a bonus, you’ll lose weight too.
-Imagine being able to show off your new svelte self while others are bemoaning their weight gain after the lock down is lifted.
+Imagine being able to show off your new svelte self while others are bemoaning their weight gain after the lockdown is lifted.

 Stay In Touch With Family and Friends

 Social distancing only refers to maintaining physical distance from others when you go outdoors.
 It doesn’t mean not talking to anyone.
 Today, technology has made it easier than ever to stay in touch with family and friends all over the world.
-Staying connected helps to reduce the risks of isolation, depression and anxiety attacks.
+Staying connected helps to reduce the risks of isolation, depression, and anxiety attacks.
 Protecting your mental health is just as important as your physical health during this time of extreme stress.

-Don’t Binge On News or Netflix
+Don’t Binge On Covid News or Netflix

 Many people joke about having all the time in the world to binge on Netflix while they are stuck indoors.
 Others are obsessed with watching the news and trying to stay updated on what’s going on.
 Both of these are detrimental to your mental health in the long run.
 It’s far better to spend your time in more productive and healthier pursuits and bonding with family.

-Instead of everyone spending time in front of their own personal screens, get together for some fun group games, whether it is a fun game of Pictionary, charades or some board game.
+Instead of everyone spending time in front of their screens, get together for some fun group games, whether it is a fun game of Pictionary, charades, or some board game.
 This is also the perfect time to pick up on past hobbies that you may have given up or start a new one.
 These activities nourish the soul and create happy memories that ultimately carry us through rough times ahead.